jroahs/Ring-Wing/documentation/ScumDevelopmentProcess.md

 - **API Performance:** Optimized with reduced polling frequency
 - **Bulk Operations:** Rewritten for reliability with individual saves

-**⚠️ CRITICAL LESSONS LEARNED - REQUEST FLOODING:**
+**CRITICAL LESSONS LEARNED - REQUEST FLOODING:**

 **The Hidden Performance Killer:**
 During debugging what appeared to be "database connection drops," we discovered the real culprit was **massive frontend polling** creating a perfect storm of request flooding.
 Multiple React components were simultaneously polling the server every 5-30 seconds, resulting in 50+ API calls per second that overwhelmed the connection pool.

 **Key Symptoms That Masked the Real Issue:**
-- ❌ "Failed to fetch" errors appeared to be network/database issues
+- "Failed to fetch" errors appeared to be network/database issues
-- ❌ Database looked like it was "dropping connections"
+- Database looked like it was "dropping connections"
-- ❌ Ingredient mapping operations seemed to cause connection crashes
+- Ingredient mapping operations seemed to cause connection crashes
-- ❌ Development focused on backend fixes when frontend was the culprit
+- Development focused on backend fixes when frontend was the culprit

 **The Polling Storm Identified:**
 ```javascript